patricksurry/g3/README.md

 </html>
 ```

-This tells G3 to retrieve the pre-defined `DHC2FlightPanel` panel,
+This tells G3 to retrieve the pre-defined `DHC2FlightPanel` example panel,
 and draw it as a new SVG object into the HTML `<body>` element.
 By default the panel provides fake metrics so you can see your gauges moving
 in a somewhat realistic but random way.